folio-org/mod-graphql/README.md

 Now when you ssh into the Vagrant box -- for example, using `vagrant ssh` -- as a side-effect, a tunnel will be established connecting port 3001 on the guest box to port 3001 on the host box.

 When running in this way, `mod-graphql` will not be able to call back to Okapi using the address that it provides in its `X-Okapi-Url` header, because that will be defined in a way that is only valid within the Vagrant box.
-So you must override the use of this header by providing an `OKAPI_URL` environment variable that tells `mod-graphql` where to find Okapi.
+So you must override the use of this header by providing an `OKAPI_URL` environment variable that tells `mod-graphql` where to find Okapi (see below).
 Start it like this:

 ```
 host$ cd .../mod-graphql